RCCRAFT1/E47/README.md

 # E47
-E47 is Open Source Computer management software made and developed by Joseph Taylor.
+E47 is Open Source Computer management software made and developed by Joseph T. and RCCRAFT.
 The software runs on Windows, OSX, Linux and ChromeOS.

 INSTALL ON LINUX: